-If you have a child with ADD chances are they are also visual learners.
+If your classrooms have children with ADD, chances are they are also visual learners.
 In fact, there’s about a 99% chance they’re visual learners.
 So why does it matter?
-Kids that have an ADD or ADHD diagnosis have been struggling in the classroom, which is why you took them to doctor in the first place.
-But once you have your treatment plan in place, you’re expecting they’re going to settle down and be focused enough to do well in the classroom.
+Kids that have an ADD or ADHD diagnosis have been struggling in the classroom.
+Once there is a treatment plan in place, you’re expecting they’re going to settle down and be focused enough to do well in the classroom.
 But instead they go back to classroom and struggle more.
-This is hugely discouraging for kids and parents and leads to even more conversations on what else is wrong with our kid.
-But it’s not about your kid.
+This is hugely discouraging for kids, parents and teachers and leads to even more conversations on what else is wrong with these kids.
+But it’s not about the kid.
 It’s because they’re visual learners and there are a few more pieces of the puzzle that need to be considered.

 Let me explain.
 Kids with ADHD are disorganized, easily distracted and hard to focus.
 These are the behaviors that got you and your child to the doctor’s office to consider the possibility of ADHD.
 But they’re not the only kids with those same behaviors.
 Visual learners are also disorganized, easily distracted, and have a hard time focusing.
 Kids with ADHD are creative, impulsive and crave constant stimulation.
 Visual learners are creative, impulsive and crave constant stimulation.
 This is good news!
 Even though an ADHD diagnosis might not seem like a good thing at first, when we realize these kids are visual learners first, there’s a new kind of hope.
 Knowing they’re visual learners gives us a much better understanding of who they are, how their brain works and what we can do to help.
 There is so much we can do to help.